DCWhiteSnake/ContactManager_console/readme.md

 #![ID Keeper](icon.png)
 A console contact-manager application implementing some datastructures and oop concepts.
+It can load contacts from a csv file and supports undo actions too.
+Enjoy!

 ## Tech Stack